libp2p/js-libp2p/doc/CONFIGURATION.md

 If none of the available pubsub routers fulfills your needs, you can create a libp2p compatible one.
 A libp2p pubsub router just needs to be created on top of [libp2p/js-libp2p-pubsub](https://github.com/libp2p/js-libp2p-pubsub), which ensures `js-libp2p` API expectations.

-If you want to get to know more about libp2p pubsub, you should read the following content:
+If you want to know more about libp2p pubsub, you should read the following content:

 - https://docs.libp2p.io/concepts/publish-subscribe
 - https://github.com/libp2p/specs/tree/master/pubsub

-## Libp2p node
+## Customizing libp2p

-When [creating a libp2p node](./API.md#create), the modules needed should be specified in the following way:
+When [creating a libp2p node](./API.md#create), the modules needed should be specified as follows:

 ```js
 const modules = {